Helen Smith (psychologist)

-Helen Smith is a forensic psychologist in Knoxville, Tennessee, who specializes in violent children and adults.
+Helen Smith is an American forensic psychologist in Knoxville, Tennessee, who specializes in violent children and adults.
 She holds a Ph.D. from the University of Tennessee and master's degrees from The New School for Social Research and the City University of New York.
 She has written The Scarred Heart: Understanding and Identifying Kids Who Kill, and was writer and executive producer of Six, a documentary about the murder of a family in Tennessee by teens from Kentucky.
 The film highlights the inadequacies of the school, mental health and criminal justice systems in preventive treatment of troubled teens; the film was shown at a 2003 film festival in Tennessee.

 More recently, Smith wrote Men on Strike: Why Men Are Boycotting Marriage, Fatherhood, and the American Dream - and Why It Matters.
 The National Review interviewed Smith about the book which was also discussed in the media, and within an op-ed piece in the Boston Globe.
 The Independent Women's Forum presents Smith as an example of a modern feminist, one who is also an advocate for men, and Smith's comments about the lack of support for men appeared in a 2017 article in The Public Eye.
 The Southern Poverty Law Center includes Smith in their information on men's rights activists.